How to deal with heartbreak and rejection

 1. Acknowledge your heartbreak

-Allow yourself to feel the pain.
-If that means that you take a day off work, school or your daily schedule, then do so.
+The first thing you need to do if you want to learn how to deal with heartbreak and rejection is that you need to allow yourself to feel the pain.
+Maybe that means that you take a day off work, school, or your daily schedule.
 Assess how you feel and express your emotions.

-But then once you’re done, accept that he simply was ‘not The One’.
-Decide to move on and not to stay in a state of paralysis for too long.
+But then once you’re done, accept that he simply was “Not The One”.
+Maybe he didn’t want to get married or was looking for something else.
+Decide to move on rather than stay in a state of paralysis for too long.

 2. Forgive and Release